-This example shows how to implement a practical IEEE® 802.15.4™ PHY receiver decoding OQPSK waveforms that may have been received from wireless radios, using the Communications Toolbox™ Library for the ZigBee® Protocol.
+This example shows how to implement a practical IEEE® 802.15.4™ PHY receiver decoding OQPSK waveforms that may have been received from wireless radios, using the Communications Toolbox™ Library for for ZigBee and UWB.
 This practical receiver has decoded standard-compliant waveforms received from commercial ZigBee radios enabling home automation in the 2.4 GHz band, using a USRP® B200-mini radio and the Communications Toolbox Support Package for USRP® radio.

 The IEEE 802.15.4 standard specifies the MAC and PHY layers of Low-Rate Wireless Personal Area Networks (LR-WPANs) [ 1 ].
 The IEEE 802.15.4 MAC and PHY layers provide the basis of other higher-layer standards, such as ZigBee, WirelessHart®, 6LoWPAN and MiWi.
 Such standards find application in home automation and sensor networking and are highly relevant to the Internet of Things (IoT) trend.

 Between these steps, the signal is visualized to illustrate the signal impairments and the corrections.

 load lrwpanPHYCaptures % load OQPSK signals captured in the 2.4 GHz band spc = 12; % 12 samples per chip; the frame was captured at 12 x chiprate = 12 MHz

 A matched filter improves the SNR of the signal.
 The 2.4 GHz OQPSK PHY uses half-sine pulses, therefore the following matched filtering operation is needed.